 For the purposes of calculating weights, values of $N{ij(adult)}$ or $N{ij(child)}$ greater than five are truncated to five.
-This affects only a small proportion of households (approximately one percent) and is designed to reduce the variability of weights in order to avoid instability in weighted statistics.
+This affects only a small proportion of households (approximately 1 percent) and is designed to reduce the variability of weights to avoid instability in weighted statistics.